-Kabul hotel siege ends 12 hours later with six dead, Afghan officials say
+Kabul hotel siege ends after 12 hours with 18 dead, Afghan officials say

 The US State Department had warned last week of a possible attack by extremist groups targeting Kabul hotels.

 The Afghan Interior Ministry blamed the Haqqani network for the attack.
-The group based in the Pakistani tribal area of Waziristan, and known for its high-profile attacks on Western targets in Afghanistan.
+The group is based in the Pakistani tribal area of Waziristan and known for its high-profile attacks on Western targets in Afghanistan.
 The network maintains close ties to al Qaeda and the Taliban, and seeks to reestablish Taliban rule in Afghanistan.

 In 2001, then-US Ambassador Ryan Crocker accused the Haqqani network of a daylong attack against the US Embassy in Kabul.

-This month, President Donald Trump announced that his administration would suspend aid to Pakistan until the country took more assertive steps to rein in terror organizations, referring to the Haqqani network by name.
+This month, President Donald Trump announced his administration would suspend aid to Pakistan until the country took more assertive steps to rein in terror organizations, referring to the Haqqani network by name.

 Pakistan's ministry of foreign affairs issued a statement condemning the attack on the Intercontinental in Kabul.